Research on marine organisms

 For the purpose of new technological development, research and studies are conducted with the cooperation of the Motobu Fishery Corporative Association to promote the bonito fishing industry that is a specialty of Motobu Town.

-At the research center we are cooperating with domestic and foreign research institutions, and conduct various joint research projects.
+At the research institute we are cooperating with domestic and foreign research institutions, and conduct various joint research projects.
 We also host international symposiums promoting academic exchange and international collaboration.

 Copyright （c） 2015 Okinawa Churashima Foundation.
 All right reserved.